serverless/blog/posts/2017-11-15-flask-rest-api-serverless.md

   - AlexDeBrie
 ---

-Your existing web framework tooling can work seamlessly with Serverless.
+Your existing web framework tooling can work seamlessly with the [Serverless Framework](serverless.com/framework).
 Let’s go over how to use the Python web framework [Flask](http://flask.pocoo.org/) to deploy a Serverless REST API.

 In this walk-through, we will: